Young ACT: Disagreements

 The group was told off by the ACT Party in 1996 after vandalising a Labour candidate's billboards.

 In 2012, when then-leader and sole ACT MP John Banks decided to vote against keeping the drinking age at 18, the youth group's president said the decision was "shortsighted, and goes against the ACT Party principles of choice and personal responsibility".
 The group said they would pull support at the next election campaign if he did not vote to keep the drinking age at 18.
 In 2013, Young ACT disagreed with the ACT Party on the GCSB Bill and the Telecommunications (Interception Capability and Security) or "TICS" Bill.
-John Banks supported the bills, while the youth group's vice president wrote an editorial in Critic expressing the group's opposition.
+John Banks supported the bills, while the youth group's vice president wrote an editorial in Critic Te Ārohi expressing the group's opposition.

 In March 2020, ACT Party leader David Seymour threatened to strip Young ACT of their name, following plans by Young ACT to sell drug paraphernalia at an event to promote its drug policy.
 Whereas Young ACT seeks legalisation of several drugs, Seymour said that Young ACT's policy is not something "you'll see anytime soon" and that legalising drugs is "not a political priority" for him.
 Seymour said that if the group goes too far "we'll take away the name".
 Young ACT president Felix Poole said that they had not told the ACT Party about their plans as "we don't consult them on stunts like this".
 Young ACT did display drug paraphernalia at the group's stall, none of which were illegal items.
 Seymour visited the stall, and said that members of Young ACT had not broken the law and would remain Act members.